 Stabilizing hormone levels

 Bamboo shoots contain lignans which are responsible for stabilizing hormone levels.
 It helps balance the estrogen levels in women.
-And in men, it helps help balance testosterone.
+And in men, it helps balance testosterone.
 Lignans are transformed by beneficial bacteria in your intestines.